 Indeed, more than the channels you’ll use to broadcast released tracks, the reception and awareness about them is the main concern.
 It all comes down to the knowledge of the artists’ public.

 If an artist’s community is very active online, releasing music would be the right move.
 Rethinking the rhythm of releases, or mixing the release communications to a livestreaming experience could make a good alternative to the original marketing plan.
 Keeping in mind that a lot of major artists have already pushed their releases, spots won’t be easy to find, say after summer.

 Of course if the audience is more focused on live or the artist (or band!) has a real added-value on stage, rethinking timing might be a good idea.
 As the distributor Believe Digital said in several media, it’s impossible to give a straight answer.

 In the end it will come down to your audience, and the artists.
 Because creativity isn’t timed, you need to think of your strategy to be in accordance with all parties.

 Should you release new music during lockdown or wait?

 At the center of the reflexions about new music releases is of course the artist.
 Some artists will want to keep the timing as planned to go on with their activities, others will need more contact with their community.
 Aside from the release, direct-to-fans mediums such as livestreams are not for all artists.
 There are different views for artists, as you can see here.

-On our end, as you know, we launched our Bêta version of Releases Manager.
+On our end, as you know, we launched our Bêta version of Release Builder.
 We kept an eye on strategies to keep releasing while making the process as easy as possible for music labels managers, directly from our workspace to the distributor’s platform (Believe Digital, The Orchard, and more).
 Shoot us a message if you want to take the time to discuss the matter with us, we’re always happy to hear from you!